 “The symptoms of hypothyroidism and menopause overlap to a great extent,” Einhorn says.
 “Uniquely menopausal symptoms include hot flashes, loss of periods, and vaginal dryness, but even those may be aggravated by thyroid changes.
 There are no symptoms that could be absolutely not related to thyroid.
 We are all different and we change as individuals over time.”

 If your thyroid is out of control, all of your efforts to curb perimenopausal and menopausal symptoms, like hot flashes, insomnia, weight gain, hair loss, and achieve hormone happiness will be for naught.
 What’s more, your symptoms might not be perimenopausal or menopausal at all.
 So talk to your perimenopause and menopause specialist about your symptoms and when you’re experiencing them.
 It’s a great first step in determining if your so-called menopausal symptoms are really symptoms of an underactive thyroid.
 Before your appointment, make sure to chart your symptoms to keep track of what you’re experiencing.
-Check out these common perimenopause and menopause symptoms and then sign up for my Menopause Mondays Newsletter to receive a free downloadable Menopause Symptoms Chart.
+Check out these common perimenopause and menopause symptoms and then sign up for my Menopause Mondays® Blog.

-If your perimenopause and menopause specialist isn’t (or just you aren’t, for that matter) sold on your symptoms stemming from perimenopause or menopause, it’s time for a visit to your primary care physician for follow testing.
+If your perimenopause and menopause specialist isn’t sold on your symptoms stemming from perimenopause or menopause, it’s time for a visit to your primary care physician for follow-up testing.
 After all, in the end, the only surefire way to tell if your symptoms come from a lack of thyroid hormone or a lack of estrogen is to get your hormones tested, Einhorn indicates.